Tacrolimus (By mouth)

 Warnings While Using This Medicine

-- This medicine may increase your risk of getting skin cancer or cancer of the lymph system (lymphoma).
-Talk to your doctor if you have concerns about this risk.
+- Higher risk of skin cancer or cancer of the lymph system (lymphoma)

 Possible Side Effects While Using This Medicine